-Patriots Notes: Julian Edelman Laments Costly Fumble In Loss To Ravens
+NESN

 — Left tackle Isaiah Wynn’s return to practice this week officially burned the Patriots’ second and final IR-return slot, officially ending fullback James Develin’s season.

-Develin has highly visible since being placed on IR in September, however.
+Develin has been highly visible since being placed on IR in September, however.
 He’s traveled to each Patriots road game, using the hours before kickoff to run through a gauntlet of conditioning drills.

 Thumbnail photo via Douglas DeFelice/USA TODAY Sports Images